Home » Home Decor » 6 Clever Outdoor Entertaining Ideas for a Low Country Boil

 Because I wanted my centerpiece to stand out from the red and white checkered tablecloth I’m using, I gravitated to yellow, purple and pink flowers.

-To keep the centerpiece low so guests can still see each other from across the table, I used 7 ball jar glasses and filled them with water before cutting the flowers to 2x the height of the jars.
+To keep the centerpiece low so guests can still see each other from across the table, I used seven mason jar glasses and filled them with water before cutting the flowers to 2x the height of the jars.

 centerpiece idea for low country boil dinner party using 16 oz ball jar glasses with fresh cut flowers on brown craft paper and red and white checkered tablecloth with white dinner plates, vintage red stemware on a farmhouse table in the potager garden

-I wanted this floral centerpiece to look more like a runner, so instead of going with one tall or wide centerpiece like THIS ONE or THIS ONE, I chose to use (7) 16 oz ball jar glasses like THESE.
+I wanted this floral centerpiece to look more like a runner, so instead of going with one tall or wide centerpiece like THIS ONE or THIS ONE, I chose to use 16 oz ball jar glasses.

 If you want to make a centerpiece that’s similar, how many glasses you use depends on the size of your table.
 Go with odd numbers of glasses.
 So work in 3’s, 5’s, 7’s, or 9’s depending on the size of the table and glasses you use.